Checklist For Dental Cleaning Appointments

 TREATMENT WITH IMPLANTS VS. TREATMENT WITHOUT IMPLANTS

-One of the most common situations we encounter is that where we need to decide to replace a missing tooth with a three-unit bridge vs. with a dental implant.
-At the end of the day, the dental implant cost is about the same as the cost of the three-unit-bridge.
-And because implant don’t get decay, the implant restoration will almost definitely last longer than even the most well fabricated bridge.
+One of the most common situations we encounter is when we need to decide to replace a missing tooth with a three-unit bridge vs. with a dental implant.
+At the end of the day, the dental implant cost is about the same as the cost of the three-unit bridge.
+And because implants don’t decay, the implant restoration will almost definitely last longer than even the most well-fabricated bridge.

 Dental Implant parts